TheBettaTester/TheBettaTester/README.md

 Motion Designer, currently SCHOOLing in System Development

-I'd interest into CODing since my childhood, when I was introduced to HTML in the guide provided by the KOIllest fish in the sea, [Neopets](https://neopets.com/help/html1.phtml), since then I was HOOKED
+💻 I've been interested in CODing since my childhood, when I was introduced to HTML in the guide provided by the KOIllest fish in the sea, [Neopets](https://neopets.com/help/html1.phtml).
+Since then, I've been HOOKED!

+✨ My love for video games also contributed to my interest in programming, technology truly is FINtastic!

+🎣 So I took the opporTUNAty to create my oFISHial GitHub page, and I'm really enjoying it so far, no TROUT about it!

-Many TANKS for stopping by
+🐳 Many TANKS for stopping by

 <!--
 **TheBettaTester/TheBettaTester** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.